Yarkand hare: Description

 It is a small hare, measuring 285 to 430 mm in length, and weighs 1.1 to 1.9 kg.
 The skull is small, measuring 76 to 88 mm in length.
 It has narrow nasal cavities with their back portions being straight and flat.
 The supraorbital process is low and flat, or are slightly curved upward.
 The auditory bullae are round and tall, and the palatal bridge is narrow.
 It has soft, straight, sandy brown dorsal pelage which has grayish black stripes, and completely white ventral pelage.
 It has long ears, measuring 90 to 110 mm in length, which lacks black at the tips.
 The winter pelage is lighter in tone, and is light sandy brown above.
 The underparts are white.
 The tail is 55 to 86 mm long, and is smoke gray in colour, having whitish or creamy yellowish white below and along the sides.
 The upper incisors are filled with cement, and have V-shaped grooves.
 The forefeet are very pale and are brown at the front, and the hindfeet are paler, brown at the front too, and measure 90 to 110 mm in length.

 It is distinguished from the desert hare (Lepus tibetanus), by its lack of black near the tip the peripheries of the ears.
 It is also distinguished from the Lepus oiostolus pallipes, by its lack of grey at the rump.
 It is also smaller in size and has thinner legs, than both the desert hare and the Lepus oiostolus pallipes.

-The species is easily distinguishable from other Chinese hares, having longer ears than the South Chinese hare.
-Like the woolly hare (Lepus oiostolus) and the South Chinese hare, an examination of the skull shows the groove on the front face of the upper incisors is filled with cement.
+The species is easily distinguishable from other Chinese hares, having longer ears than the Chinese hare (Lepus sinensis).
+Like the woolly hare (Lepus oiostolus) and the Chinese hare, an examination of the skull shows the groove on the front face of the upper incisors is filled with cement.

 Distribution and habitat

 Endemic to China, the Yarkand hare is restricted to the Tarim Basin in Southern Xinjiang, China.
 Its complete distribution, according to Angermann, falls in between 36° N and 42° N latitudes, and 76° E and 92° E longitudes.

 It prefers basins and desert areas vegetated with Chinese tamarisk (Tamarix chinensis), brush, or poplar (Populus), along the peripheries of rivers that surround the mountains in the Taklamakan Desert.
 This distribution of the Yarkand hare is ring shaped.
 It also uses reed vegetation along rivers for shelter, and tends to avoid agricultural fields.
 About 200,000 individuals are estimated to inhabit the Tarim Basin.

 However, in 2010 Y.H.
-Wu of the Chinese Academy of Science flatly writes that the species is "endangered" due primarily to its fragmented and isolated islands of population.
-As Professor Wu wrote:The Yarkland hare is an endangered species. ...
+Wu of the Chinese Academy of Sciences flatly writes that the species is "endangered" due primarily to its fragmented and isolated islands of population.
+As Professor Wu wrote:The Yarkand hare is an endangered species. ...
 [It] is distributed in scattered oases which are physically isolated by desert.
 Thus, its "natural fragmented habitat makes it an ideal object for study effect of habitat fragmentation on its genetic structure."